-3. In a class of 10 student, probability of exactly i students passing an examination is directly proportional to i^2 .
+3. In a class of 10 student, probability of exactly I students passing an examination is directly proportional to i^2 .
 Then answer the following questions:

-If a students selected at random is found to have passed the examination, then the probability that he was the only student who has passed the examination is A. 1/3025
+If a students selected at random is found to have passed the examination, then the probability that he was the only student who has passed the examination is

-4. In an objective paper, there are two sections of 10 questions each.For "section 1", each question has 5 options and only one optionis correct and "section 2" has 4 options with multiple answers and marks for a question in this section is awarded only if he ticks all correct answers.
-Marks for each question in "section 1" is 1 and in "section 2" is 3.
+4. In an objective paper, there are two sections of 10 questions each.For

+"section 1", each question has 5 options and only one optionis correct and

+"section 2" has 4 options with multiple answers and marks for a question in this section is awarded only if he ticks all correct answers.
+Marks for each question in "sectionl 1" is 1 and in "section 2" is 3.
 (There is no negative marking.)
-If a candidate attempts only two questions by guessing, one from "section 1" and one from "section 2", the probability that he scores in both question is
+If a candidate attempts only two questions by guessing, one from "section 1" and one from "section 2", the probability that he scores in both question is $\frac{74}{75}$

-5. In an objective paper, there are two sections of 10 questions each.For "section 1", each question has 5 options and only one optionis correct and "section 2" has 4 options with multiple answers and marks for a question in this section is awarded only if he ticks all correct answers.
-Marks for each question in "section!
-1" is 1 and in "section 2" is 3.
-(There is no negative marking.)
-If a candidate attempts only two questions by guessing, one from "section 1" and one from "section 2", the probability that he scores in both question is
+5. In an objective paper, there are two sections of 10 questions each.
+For "section 1", ech question has 5 options and only one option is correct and "sectin 2" has 4 option with multiple answer an marks for a question in this section is awarded only if he ticks all correct answers.
+Marks for each question in "section 1" is 1 and in "section 2" is 3. (therefore is no negativve marking.)

+If a candidate attempts only two questions by guessing, one from "section 1" and one from "section 2", the probability that he score in both questions is